CAAPIM/Releases/README.md

 - Android native
 - Xamarin-Android

-Cordova is not supported in this release.
+**Note:** Cordova is not supported in this release.
 Watch for updates when Apache officially releases support for Android P.

 #### Mobile SDK Changes for Android P